hhoswaldo/hhoswaldo/README.md

-"We drive transformation in various industries with custom Internet of Things (IoT) and electronics solutions.
+We drive transformation in various industries with custom Internet of Things (IoT) and electronics solutions.

 Some of our developments include: